Loudoun County Transit: Proposed Title VI Policy Changes (2020-2023 Program)

-Title VI of the Civil Rights Act of 1964 requires that Loudoun County Transit develop three policies to analyze transit service changes and fare changes for discriminatory impacts.
-These policies are the major service change policy, disparate impact policy, and disproportionate burden policy.
+In conformance with Title VI of the Civil Rights Act of 1964, Loudoun County Transit has developed three policies to analyze transit service changes and fare changes for discriminatory impacts.
+These policies are the Major Service Change Policy, Disparate Impact Policy, and Disproportionate Burden Policy.

 If a transit service change or a fare change would result in a disparate impact or disproportionate burden to minority or low-income populations, Loudoun County Transit is required to avoid, minimize or mitigate the impact, and can only implement the service or fare change if there is substantial legitimate justification for the change and there are no alternatives that would have less of an impact on the county's minority and low-income communities.